 You can experiment as well with flavoured butters and syrups when serving the pancakes.
 Cinnamon honey butter is really delicious!

 Another thing children really love is if you make pancake shapes.
 You can put the batter into a squeeze bottle and squeeze shapes onto the hot pan.
 Mine always loved it when I made them pancake people!
-One this is for certain, pancakes for breakfast will always put a smile on your family’s faces.
+One this is for certain, this easy pancakes recipe for breakfast will always put a smile on your family’s faces.
 With a few simple ingredients and relatively few steps, your family will be amazed at these deliciously light and fluffy pancakes!

 - 1 ½ cups all-purpose flour